Return to Scouters' Pages Home

 Carpentry Pathfinding Signaling Tracking

-2010 is the Centennial of the Boy Scouts of America since the BSA was founded in 1910.
+2010 was the Centennial of the Boy Scouts of America since the BSA was founded in 1910.
 As part of the Centennial celebration the 2010 Historic Merit Badge Program was announced on the Scouting Magazine blog http://blog.scoutingmagazine.org/ on January 12, 2010.
 Then on February 2, 2010, the BSA issued a note saying that “the Historic Merit Badge program for the Centennial has been delayed.
 Although a notice was placed in the Scouting Magazine "Cracker Barrel" blog, it was premature.
 The requirements published in the brochure are DRAFTS, and have not been finalized or approved yet."

 Then on April 1, 2010, the BSA announced the official start of the 2010 Historic Merit Badge Program when boys could begin earning Carpentry, Pathfinding, Signaling, and Tracking: four merit badges brought back for the Centennial year except Tracking.
 There never was a merit badge called Tracking.
 What the BSA did was to take the Stalking Merit Badge and rename it Tracking for the purposes of the 2010 Historic Merit Badge Program.
 The final requirements were the same as the requirements for the original historic merit badges except for Tracking which eliminates the "stalking a human being" requirement.
-The draft brochure had changed all of the requirements for pathfinding.
+The draft brochure had changed all of the requirements for Pathfinding.
 These changes were dropped from the final version.

 Return to top.